 The base material should be crushed rock, such as 3/4-inch minus construction gravel.
 The sharp edges and points of the gravel help the material compact well.

-For sand, purchase coarse sand in bulk (enough to establish a 1-inch depth across the entire patio area).
-But the fine sand for sweeping between the joints can be purchased by the bag since so little of it is needed.
+You should always lay pavers on sand, and purchase coarse sand in bulk.
+Fine sand for sweeping between the joints can be purchased by the bag, since so little of it is needed.

 Moving large amounts of heavy materials can take a toll on your body.
 Use a wheelbarrow.
 When shoveling, lift from your legs, not your back.
 Keep in mind that base materials (crushed gravel) are heavier than dirt, so use only partial shovel loads.